janengosopo/Multi-Source-Data-Pipeline/README.md

 ## Project Goal

-Take messy data from different sources and turn it into a clean dataset so that data could be queried with SQL.
-This is the preparation step before loading data to Power BI.
+Clean data in different formats (Excel and CSV) using Python, so data from different sources can be unified, cleaned, and loaded into Delta tables.
+After this, data can be queried with SQL.

 ## Process